The Bridge connecting your emotions with your words

 It’s your bridge.
 Build it as you wish so that others can experience the best of you.
 So your family can benefit from your accumulated wisdom from a history of accomplishments.
 Which is what you want too.

 Build your bridge because you want to understand and accompany your spouse with respect.
 Even if you don’t really know what you are doing (be that on the dance floor or in bed or at an awkward social gathering or talking about your marriage or stages in life).
-But there you are looking good and participating.
+But there you are – participating.

 It’s you leading – laterally.
 Which moves your marriage forward – simply in a sideways spiral – meaning you won’t be alone.